City skyline

 Licensing in particular states means an attorney is authorized to appear in court in those states.
 Administrative proceedings like those before MSPB or EEOC require only that an attorney be licensed in at least one state, not necessarily the state where the hearing is held.
 A dispute that instead is in a federal court in a place other than D.C., Georgia, or Texas may require hiring local counsel at additional cost.

-We also work with other attorneys in some instances, such as Marsha Normand (Marsha Normand, PC) in Beaumont, Texas on criminal cases and disputes involving public servants in the southeast Texas area.
-Or Michael Coster (licensed in Virginia and Utah) of Nevada on issues like government contracting and tax questions.
+We also work with other attorneys in some instances, such as Marsha Normand (Marsha Normand, PC) in Beaumont, Texas.